The Roots of the RWDSU

 Organizing workers at retail superstores has been a daunting task, but in May, 2013, the RWDSU was successful in making Guitar Center’s 14th street Manhattan store a union shop.
 In an organizing campaign that won the support of numerous professional musicians, and an article in Rolling Stone magazine, workers fought back against an anti-union assault headed by union-busting law firm Jackson-Lewis and gained a union voice.
 Workers at Guitar Center stores chain-wide have experienced deteriorating working conditions and commission pay since the company was bought by Bain Capital in 2007, and now are turning to the RWDSU to make their jobs better.

 Workers at the Guitar Center store on Halsted St. in Chicago voted RWDSU in August, 2013.

 In August, 2013, workers at another Guitar Center superstore - this one in Chicago - voted to join the RWDSU.
-And in November, 2013, workers at a third Guitar Center, in Las Vegas, also joined the RWDSU.
+Since then, workers at Guitar Center stores in Las Vegas and Massachusetts also joined the RWDSU.

 Las Vegas Guitar Center Workers celebrate winning an RWDSU voice.

 In July, 2014, retail workers (above) at Book Culture stores in New York City showed that you don't have to work for a large chain for your voice to be heard.
 Workers at the two Manhattan locations joined the RWDSU to address pay and communications issues.
 The chain's owner fired five workers for voting for the union.
 The new members immediately went on strike and won the support of the community.
 Management saw sales slow to a trickle, and quickly agreed to recognize the union and rehire fired workers.
 Soon after, workers at Book Culture negotiated their first RWDSU contract, raising wages and improving working conditions.